Stephanie Tubbs Jones Child Welfare Services Program

 Fiscal Year 2018 233 grants were awarded to states, territories, and Indian tribes.

-Fiscal Year 2019 It is anticipated that 232 grants will be awarded to states, territories, and Indian tribes.
+Fiscal Year 2019 232 grants were awarded to states, territories, and Indian tribes.

 Authorization

-Social Security Act, Title IV,, Part B Subpart 1
+Social Security Act, Title IV, Part B Subpart 1

 Who is eligible to apply/benefit from this assistance?